Bira/octopus-carnival/_drafts/dragons/red-dragons.md

 fire, which means they get to take a ride on every classical myth or fantasy novel that features fire-breathing dragons.
 Personality wise, the book describes them as doubling up on greed.
-Red dragons pursue treasure much more vigorously than their weaker kin, and their preference for mountain or volcanic lairs means a large enough red in search of a new lair might just be strong enough to clear out a dwarf kingdom and make its lair in the treasure vault.
+Red dragons pursue treasure much more vigorously than their weaker kin, which ironically means they're much harder to buy off with tribute.
+Why wait for you to give them your money a little at a time when they can just raid you and take it all at once?
+Their preference for mountain or volcanic lairs means a large enough red in search of a new lair might just be strong enough to clear out a dwarf kingdom and make its lair in the treasure vault.

 The fiery breath of an older red dragon has an additional trick in this edition: it can strip the fire resistance of those it hits.
 This means they're equipped to pull the Dark Schneider Maneuver and kill something like an efreet or fire archon with fire.
 Or your party's fire sorcerer.

-Red Dragons fill the Soldier role.
+Red Dragons fill the Soldier role, which means they fight up close and are smart about it.
 We'll look at them by book.

 ## Red Dragon (Monster Manual)